Hemp protein powder is fast becoming one of the most popular products for many athletes.

 You might also have heard that hemp is rich in fiber ; however, you should consider that many supplements don't process the hemp seed shells where most of the fiber is found.
 Incorporating both whey protein powder and hemp protein into your diet can provide a diverse array of nutrients and support your fitness and nutritional goals effectively.

 Benefits of Hemp Protein Powder

-There are a lot of benefits when it comes to hemp protein powder that go beyond it being a sustainable plant-based product.
+There are a lot of benefits when it comes to hemp-based protein powders that go beyond it being a sustainable plant-based product.

 Having tried hemp protein myself, I appreciate its benefits.
 For me, the most interesting fact is about the essential amino acids.

 The reason I don't tend to recommend plant-derived protein is that pretty much all plants don't contain the complete range of amino acids.
 You can read more about this in our plant vs whey protein article.

 Benefits of Whey Protein Powder

 The main reason why whey has become one of the most popular post-workout proteins comes down to the fact that especially whey isolate is known to be easy to digest.
 Some studies have reported measuring increases in protein levels after 20 minutes .